Odd-parity altermagnetism through sublattice currents: From Haldane-Hubbard model to general bipartite lattices

 The sublattice currents exhibit the momentum-space form factor

-Here \(\mbf a_{2m}\)'s and \(\eta_m=\pm1\) are \(N_{2a}\) Bravais-lattice unit vectors and current directions along different second-neighbor axes.
+Here \(\mbf a_{2m}\)s and \(\eta_m=\pm1\) are \(N_{2a}\) Bravais-lattice unit vectors and current directions along different second-neighbor axes, respectively.
 Note that some lattices host multiple inequivalent configurations for sublattice currents.
 As we discuss later, different configurations support different types of spin splittings on the same lattice.
 Importantly, the ALMs in our systematic construction are all odd-parity, which expands the class of ALM beyond the previous classification \cite{smejkal22prx1}.
 This expansion is attributed to the nonmagnetic time-reversal symmetry breaking from the sublattice currents.

-\textit{2D lattices.---}We first investigate the bipartite lattices in 2D.
+\textit{2D lattices---}We first investigate the bipartite lattices in 2D.
 As a starting point, we consider the simplest checkerboard lattice.
 There is only one inequivalent configuration for sublattice currents under lattice symmetry [Fig.~\ref{fig:2d}(a)(i)].
 Note that the squares in each sublattice carry zero auxiliary fluxes.
 According to the form factor (\ref{eq:slc}) of sublattice currents with \(N_{2a}=2\), the sublattice imbalance manifests an odd-parity \(\text{R}_x\)-odd-\(\text{R}_y\)-even structure with maxima along the BZ boundary [Fig.~\ref{fig:2d}(a)(ii)].
-Here \(\text{R}_{x,y}\) represent the reflections in \(x\) and \(y\) directions, respectively.
+Here \(\text{R}_{x,y}\) represent the reflections in the \(x\) and \(y\) directions, respectively.
 We confirm the repulsion-driven odd-parity ALM on a finite-size (\(16^2\times2\)) lattice [Fig.~\ref{fig:2d}(a)(iii)].
 The band structure acquires spin splitting under ALM, following the same odd-parity structure as the sublattice imbalance [Fig.~\ref{fig:2d}(a)(iv)].
-Notably, the ground state respects an effective time-reversal symmetry \(\mathcal TT_{x,y}\), where \(T_{x,y}\) are the one-site translations along \(x\) and \(y\) directions, respectively.
+Notably, the ground state respects an effective time-reversal symmetry \(\mathcal{T} T_{x,y}\), where \(T_{x,y}\) are the one-site translations along the \(x\) and \(y\) directions, respectively.
 This symmetry enforces trivial topology in the ground state with zero Berry curvatures.
-The discovery of this \(\mathcal TT_{x,y}\)-symmetric odd-parity ALM can be compared with recent studies of coplanar odd-parity magnetism \cite{birkhellenes23ax,brekke24prl,yu25ax}.
+We also note that such \(\mathcal{T} T_{x,y}\) symmetry is important to realize odd-parity magnetism in noncollinear systems \cite{birkhellenes23ax, brekke24prl}.
+However, it is not necessary in our collinear magnetic order where the lack of $[C_2 \mathcal{T} || \mathcal{T}]$ is what allows for the odd-parity spin splitting.

 Although we have studied the honeycomb lattice in the Haldane-Hubbard model, there actually exists a second inequivalent configuration for the sublattice currents.
 By reversing the sublattice currents along one of the three second-neighbor directions, this configuration manifests the \((1++,1+-,1--)\) in-out corners in the elementary triangles of each sublattice [Fig.~\ref{fig:2d}(b)(i)].
 The form factor (\ref{eq:slc}) with \(N_{2a}=3\) and \(\eta_1=-\eta_2=\eta_3=1\) breaks the \(\text{C}_3\) symmetry, leading to a twofold symmetric \(\text{R}_{\mbf K}\)-odd-\(\text{R}_{\perp\mbf K}\)-even sublattice imbalance [Fig.~\ref{fig:2d}(b)(ii)].
 The repulsion-driven ALM [Fig.~\ref{fig:2d}(b)(iii)] then induces spin splitting in the bands with the same odd-parity structure [Fig.~\ref{fig:2d}(iv)].
 Note that the noninteracting model also hosts a topological ground state with \(C=-2\), while the ALM trivializes the nontrivial topology with \(C=0\).